Convex and Non-convex Optimization Under Generalized Smoothness: Non-convex setting

-Theorem~\ref{thm:sgd} obtains the classical $\cO(1/\epsilon^{4})$ rate which is optimal as it matches the lower bound in \citep{Arjevani2019LowerBF}.
+As we choose $\eta=\cO(1/\sqrt{T})$, Theorem~\ref{thm:sgd} gives the classical $\cO(1/\epsilon^{4})$ gradient complexity, where we ignore non-leading terms.
+This rate is optimal as it matches the lower bound in \citep{Arjevani2019LowerBF}.
 The key to its proof is again to bound the gradients along the trajectory.
 However, bounding gradients in the stochastic setting is much more challenging than in the deterministic setting, especially with the heavy-tailed noise in Assumption~\ref{ass:noise}.
-We briefly discuss some of the challenges below and defer the detailed proof of Theorem~\ref{thm:sgd} in Appendix~\ref{app:nonconvex_sgd}.
+We briefly discuss some of the challenges as well as our approach below and defer the detailed proof of Theorem~\ref{thm:sgd} to Appendix~\ref{app:nonconvex_sgd}.

-First, to apply Lemma~\ref{lem:lsl}, we need to control the update at each step and make sure $\norm{x_{t+1}-x_t} = \eta\norm{g_t}\le r(G)$.
-However, $g_t$ might be unbounded due to the heavy-tailed noise.
-To bypass this difficulty, we directly impose a bound on the noise in the new definition of $\tau$ so that it is the first time either the gradient or the noise is not well bounded.
-Then for $t<\tau$, both the gradient and noise are well bounded, which implies $\norm{x_{t+1}-x_t}\le r(G)$ for a small enough stepsize.
-Of course, the new definition brings additional difficulty which needs a more careful analysis.
+First, due to the existence of heavy-tailed gradient noise as considered in Assumption~\ref{ass:noise}, neither the gradient nor the function values is non-increasing.
+The induction analyses we have used in the deterministic setting hardly work.
+In addition, to apply Lemma~\ref{lem:lsl}, we need to control the update at each step and make sure $\norm{x_{t+1}-x_t} = \eta\norm{g_t}\le G/\smcst$.
+However, $g_t$ might be unbounded due to the potentially unbounded gradient noise.

-Second, the areas of interest $S_{\uc}$ and $S_{\rect}$ defined in \eqref{eq:areas} are now random variables and harder to bound.
-Fortunately, $\cS_{\uc}$ is a sum over $t<\tau$ where $\tau$ is a stopping time.
-By a careful analysis, one can still obtain an upper bound of its expectation $\E[\cS_{\uc}]$ with the Optional Stopping Theorem.
-However, $S_{\rect}$ also involves $\tau_{1/2}$ which is not a stopping time (as it depends on $\tau$).
-In order to avoid dealing with $S_{\rect}$, we directly lower bound $\E[\cS_{\uc}]$ which makes the analysis significantly more involved.